rametta/monjoi/README.md

 There are 2 types of hooks available:

 1. Pre Hooks - Functions that execute **before** running the db access
-2. Post Hooks - Functions that execute **after** runing the db access
+2. Post Hooks - Functions that execute **after** running the db access

+Hooks can return regular values or even Promises.

 #### Pre hooks